Waxing Gibbous on

 Lunation 1234 / 2187

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1234 of Meeus index or 2187 from Brown series.

 Synodic month length 29.41 days

-The length of the lunation is 29 days, 9 hours and 57 minutes.
-It is 1 hour and 43 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 9 hours and 57 minutes and it is 1 hour and 43 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean